-How to create a customer Health Score with 4 metrics
+How to create a customer health score with four metrics

 If you want to understand customer health scores, think about your last doctor visit.

 While you were there, a nurse probably measured your body temperature, pulse rate, and respiration rate.
 Those vital signs didn't make an exhaustive diagnostic but they gave your doctor a general idea of your health.
 Even more, they acted as new data points that could be compared to previous vitals, making it easy for your doctor to find dangerous trends.